Banks take spotlight as earnings season heats up

 “Participants are bracing for a bit more volatility than in past quarters,” said Fred Ruffy, strategist at options analytics firm Trade Alert in New York.

-The S&P 500 has gained in seven of the past eight sessions and was on track for its biggest weekly percentage gain of the year.
+The S&P 500 has gained in eight of the past nine sessions and notched its biggest weekly percentage gain of the year last week.

-Investors will also look next week to data on inflation - one of the conditions the Fed accounts for when deciding on interest rates - with the release of the producer and consumer price indexes.
+Investors will also look this week to data on inflation - one of the conditions the Fed takes into account when deciding on interest rates - with the release of the producer and consumer price indexes.
 The week also includes retail sales and consumer sentiment data.

 Overall, third-quarter earnings for S&P 500 companies are expected to decline 4.5 percent, according to Thomson Reuters data.
 That compares with just a 0.3 percent decline that had been forecast in July.